 An important prerequisite to understand the Dravidian discourse since its earliest days is to understand the history and mythology of the ancient Tamil country.

-Our Dravidianists claim that because the Aryans invaded from outside, the ancient Tamils were exterminated from these northern parts of India.
+These Dravidian champions also claim that because the Aryans invaded India from outside, the ancient Tamils were exterminated from these northern parts of India.
 Further, because the invasion was unsuccessful in south of the Vindhyas, the Tamils lived in peace and prosperity in these regions.

-The Dravidianists repose enormous and unshakeable faith in this mythology.
-Proud and zealous Dravidianists even today continue to propagate the Kumarikandam or the Lemuria fantasy.
+Quite naturally, the Dravidianists repose enormous and unshakeable faith in this mythology because they...err...invented it.
+Some ultra proud Dravidianists even today continue to propagate the Kumarikandam or the Lemuria fantasy.
 The interested reader is urged to search YouTube for the keyword, “Kumari Kandam.”
 The results are interesting to say the least.

-Because the first person to propound this theory was a blazing Dravidianist himself, this theory acquired additional resplendence.
+Because the first person to propound this theory was a fiery Dravidianist himself, it acquired additional resplendence.

 Nakkeerar who wrote a commentary on the Ahapporul or Kalaviyal, a compendium containing sixty aphorisms, has described in detail the upheavals faced by the ancient Tamil country.
 The Ahapporul is said to be authored by Lord Shiva (Iraiyanaar) himself.
 However, A.V.
 Subrahmanya Iyer in The Story of Tamil Research argues that the commentary was not written by Nakkeerar but by an unknown author.

-There’s no clear answer as to when or whether the landmass named Lemuria existed and when it was submerged.
-It definitely existed in the fertile imagination of the Dravidianists and it was submerged at an unknown time.
-According to some Dravidianist scholars (for example, K.K.
-Pillai, 1969: A Social History of the Tamils, University of Madras), it existed 15000 years ago.
-There is no answer to the question of how the dating was arrived at.
+However, real historical research and evidence reveals the fact that there’s no clear answer as to when or whether the landmass named Lemuria existed and when it was submerged.
+It definitely existed in the fertile imagination of these Dravidianists and it was submerged at an unknown time.
+According to other Dravidianist scholars (for example, K.K.
+Pillai, A Social History of the Tamils, University of Madras, 1969), it existed 15000 years ago.
+However, there is no answer to the question of how this dating was arrived at.

 “Your question is stupid!” is the stock answer from the typical traditional Dravidian scholar.

-Dr. BGL Swamy cites a conversation he had with a college-educated Tamil who supplied an even nuanced answer: “Sir, it’s ironic that those who have studied science still ask such a question!
+Dr. BGL Swamy in his brilliant, Tamilu Talegala Naduve cites a conversation he had with a college-educated Dravidian champion who supplied an even more nuanced answer: “Sir, it’s ironic that those who have studied science still ask such a question!
 For example, botanists and anthropologists teach lessons on prehistoric people and mention Pithecanthropus and Australopithecus.
 Likewise, why can’t there exist a classification named Lemuriopithecus denoting the inhabitants of Lemuria?”

 This sort of argumentation might be valid when one argues for the sake of argument.
 But there’s something known as wisdom and discrimination.